ArthurTruong5/weather_application/README.md

 A multifunction, open source weather application for terminal.
 It gathers the data from https://developer.worldweatheronline.com/ via their public API.

-Our hackathon weather terminal application that uses API's to find out the weather.
-It has four cool features that supports GPS, city, airport codes and area codes to help locate the weather.

 **Features**

 - User friendly design